-The student's progress is closely monitored during the first year in the Department.
-At the end of the year, the student is either accepted unconditionally into the major, accepted on probation, or advised to pursue another interest.
-Likewise, the upper level student whose work is not satisfactory may be counseled very seriously to leave the major.
-In cases where the Department faculty is convinced that students cannot succeed as Music majors, it has the right to refuse admittance to the program or to ask students to withdraw from the program.
+The student's progress is closely monitored during the first year in the Department.At the end of the year, the student is either accepted unconditionally into the major, accepted on probation, or advised to pursue another interest.Likewise, the upper level student whose work is not satisfactory may be counseled very seriously to leave the major.In cases where the Department faculty is convinced that students cannot succeed as Music majors, it has the right to refuse admittance to the program or to ask students to withdraw from the program.

-The Music major consists of 48 semester hours of which 28 semester hours are core courses (MUS 113-114, 209-210, 211-212, 213-214, 311-312, 313, and 314) required of all students.
+The Music major consists of 50 semester hours of which 30 semester hours are core courses (MUS 113-114, 209-210, 211-212, 213-214, 311-312, 313, and 314) required of all students.
 In addition, the student must complete 20 semester hours of studio instruction in piano or voice as later listed in the sequence of courses in this section.
 All Music and Music Education majors must participate in the Concert Choir and other musical ensembles unless excused by the Department Chair.
-Students must also pass the Sophomore Proficiency Written Examination and the Written Senior Comprehensive Examination.
+All students must also pass the Sophomore Piano Proficiency Examination, and Piano Music Majors must complete the Sophomore Piano Major Proficiency Examination.